ghostman2311/interviewpreparation/Notes.md

-## Initially we are having two pointer which points to first element of the array, Then if sum < target we will increment the end pointer else if sum > target we will increment the start pointer else whenver sum === target we will return the start and end pointer.
+## Traverse array in reverse

+1. First we make sure that there is enought space for array to grow.
+In worst case it can be 2\*n.
+2. Now we are maitaining two pointers first which points to last element and second point to arr.length where size of array in 2\*n
+3. Now if we encounter even number we will move it to last for two times.
+4. For odd number we are doing this for one time.